 Having a successful career within the industry overseeing services, Ben was inspired by the ethics and the ethos of the UKAT group and joined the team in 2016.

 “It is inspiring to see a company that truly puts its clients at the heart of its business”

-As Head of Operations, Ben is responsible for overseeing services and ensuring that service delivery is safe, effective and of the highest standard.
+As Group Chief Operating Officer, Ben is responsible for overseeing services and ensuring that service delivery is safe, effective and of the highest standard.
 Ben believes quality assurance, safety and excellence are crucial; and is committed to ensuring that every client, their family and loved ones, receive the very best of care at UKAT services.

 “Treatment will be individually tailored to meet the needs and goals of every client in our care; giving every client the very best start to their recovery.”